raghavtalwar/Red-Team-Operations/66 - Blue Team/Evidence of execution.md

 ### Overview
 - Goes way beyond artefact of execution
-	- Usually for 60 to 30 days, it will also
+	- Usually for 60 to 30 days, it will collect the following usage:
-		- Energy usage
+		- Energy
 		- Network related connectivity
-		- Detailed
+		- Detailed application

 - *Purpose:*

-- *Technical Usage:* Open Task Manager > App History > All of the data is being fetched from SRUM
+- *Technical Usage:* Open Task Manager > App History > All of the data is being fetched from SRUM.
+	- Backend this information is stored in a Database.

 ### Limitations